Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 Cons:

-- Daily send limit on free plan is restrictive during campaigns
+- Daily send limit on the free plan gets restrictive during campaigns

 - Phone support only on premium plans